 The City of Edmonton is committed to citizen engagement.

-Members of the public will have the opportunity to share their views directly with Urban Planning Committee by registering to speak when the proposed amendments go to Urban Planning Committee, currently scheduled for January 29, 2019.
+Members of the public will have the opportunity to share their views directly with Urban Planning Committee by registering to speak when the proposed amendments go to City Council Public Hearing, currently scheduled for Monday May 13, 2019.